 The name Roho ya Selous means ‘heart of the Selous’, and that’s exactly where we are.
-Balancing adventure with plenty of comfort, the camp offers seasoned travellers an authentic safari experience in the Selous Game Reserve.
+Balancing adventure with plenty of comfort, the camp offers seasoned travellers an authentic safari experience in Nyerere National Park (formerly Selous Game Reserve).

 Relax in our open-sided, canvas-roofed dining or lounge areas while reading a book or keep an eye out for wildlife around the lake.
 In the afternoons, take a dip in the pool to stay cool.
 In the evening, gather around the campfire with fellow guests to share safari tales before enjoying dinner surrounded by the sounds of the bush.

 Meals are all prepared in camp and served communally.
 Breakfast is a range of cereals, fruits and yoghurts or a full cooked option available after your morning game drive.
 For lunch, it’s a light buffet with lots of salads and veggies.
 Enjoy an afternoon tea before your afternoon game drive and return to dinner, a relaxed, three-course affair served under the stars.
 Guests can also opt for a private dinner next to the pool for extra peace and quiet.